-When it comes to expressions of love the largest common denominator is the act of loving, the rest is just a matter of person and preference.
-Love comes wrapped up in little boxes or giant packages; tenderly whispered or declared from the rooftops; eloquently written or in fumbling awkward utterances.
-The prose of love may be spoken in any language and its rituals transform as you spin the globe.
+When it comes to expressions of love, the largest common denominator is the act of loving; the rest is just a matter of person and preference.
+Love comes wrapped up in little boxes or oversized packages; tenderly whispered or declared from the rooftops; eloquently written or in fumbling awkward utterances.

 Loneliness, after all, is relative.
-Even when surrounded by family and friends one can feel lonely because they lack the love and connection they feel they desire.
-One of the reasons we feel so lonely after someone dies is because we yearn and ache for their love, however it may have been felt and expressed.
-When someone dies we initially feel as though their love has been stripped from our lives.
+Even when surrounded by family and friends, one can feel lonely because they lack the love and connection they desire.
+One of the reasons we feel so lonely after someone dies is because we yearn and ache for their love, and feel like their love is gone from our lives.

-I was struck last night while reading through a string of comments on our Facebook page left in response to a post we wrote about how grief makes you feel like you’re going crazy.
-One reader wrote about how her late husband’s flip flops have been by the back door for two years and every time she passes them they makes her smile.
-Another reader wrote in response that she wears her deceased father’s pajama bottoms to bed every night because she thinks they make her sleep better.
-These little things may seem crazy to everyone else, but to the griever they are small and tender expressions of love.
+Last night I was struck while reading through a string of comments on our Facebook page left in response to a post we wrote about how grief makes you feel like you’re losing it.
+One reader wrote about how her late husband’s flip-flops have been by the back door for two years, and every time she passes them, they make her smile.
+Another reader wrote that she wears her deceased father’s pajama bottoms to bed every night because she thinks they make her sleep better.
+These little things may seem odd to some people, but to the person grieving, they are small and tender expressions of love.

-When we think of honoring and remembering deceased loved ones I think we often jump to vigils, roadside altars and Facebook memorial pages.
-These are ‘shout it from the rooftop’ type of expressions, the gestures that let the world know your loved one was here and he or she was loved.
-But for so many of us the more common and most meaningful tributes come in packages so small and commonplace that most people would never even notice them.
+When we think of honoring and remembering deceased loved ones, I think we often jump to vigils, roadside altars, and Facebook memorial pages.
+These are ‘shout it from the rooftop’ expressions, the gestures that let the world know your loved one was here and was (and still is) loved.
+But for so many of us, the most common and meaningful tributes come in packages so small and commonplace that most people would never even notice them.

-If I invited you in for a cup of tea I imagine you would stand for a moment before deciding my little red armchair is a good place to sit and chat.
-As you look around the room you would observe a few family photos and beyond that assume you were surrounded by everyday home furnishings.
-You would never guess that when I sit across from you in the very same room I am surrounded by the objects of three generations of women and a lifetime full of memories and love.
+For example, if I invited you to my home for a cup of tea, I imagine you would stand for a moment before deciding my little red armchair is an excellent place to sit and chat.
+As you look around the room, you would observe a few family photos, but beyond that, nothing notably personal.
+You probably would never guess that when I sit across from you in the very same room, I am surrounded by the objects of three generations and a lifetime full of memories and love.

-The shelf next to the piano holds my mother’s old sheet music, some of it so torn and tattered that it can no longer be played, but I can’t throw it away knowing that at one point my mother found herself lost among its notes.
-You’d never know that the chair you’re sitting in has been getting in our way for years, but my mother bought it and so I’m sure it will never find its way to the dump.
-And you’d never know that the linen chest sitting in the corner also sat in my grandmother’s living room for decades housing antique treasures and propping up family photos.
+The shelf next to the piano holds my mother’s old sheet music, some of it so torn and tattered that we can no longer play it, but I can’t throw it away, knowing that at one point, my mother found herself lost among its notes.
+You’d never know that the chair you’re sitting in has been getting in our way for years, but my mother bought it, so I’m sure it will never find its way to the dump.
+And you’d never know that the linen chest sitting in the corner also sat in my grandmother’s living room for decades, housing antique treasures and propping up family photos.

-A photo in your wallet, a trinket in your pocket, words you speak in the morning, a song you listen to every night, a shirt hanging in your closet, a message on the answering machine–if you think these things make you crazy, think again.
-These aren’t the pathetic acts of someone who can’t let go and they’re not the symptoms of a person gone mad; these simple objects, small gestures and every day routines are how we continue to live life surrounded by our loved ones and how we continue to say I love you long after a person has gone.
+A photo in your wallet, a trinket in your pocket, words you speak in the morning, a song you listen to every night, a shirt hanging in your closet, a message on the answering machine–if you think holding onto these things make you pathological, think again.
+These aren’t the sad acts of someone who can’t let go, and they’re not the symptoms of a person’s grief gone wrong; these simple objects, small gestures, and everyday routines are how we continue to live a life surrounded by our loved ones and how we continue to say I love you long after a person has gone.